Julia gazing in awe at redwoods in Santa Cruz.

 Frequently asked questions

-In a Hakomi session, after greeting one another, we typically begin with a few minutes of guided meditation or breathing to become present.
-Hakomi differentiates itself from other methods with its invitation to slow down into the safety of the present movement experience, drop into the body, feel your feelings, and discover what’s alive.
+• Hakomi differentiates itself from other forms of therapy and healing work through its pace and orientation.
+In a session, we often begin with a few minutes of guided meditation or breathing to arrive in the present moment.
+There’s an invitation to slow down, settle into the safety of now, drop into the body, feel your feelings, and discover what’s alive.

-Einstein once said, “No problem can be solved from the same level of consciousness that created it.”
+• Einstein once said, “No problem can be solved from the same level of consciousness that created it.”
 In Hakomi, we alter our consciousness by using mindfulness or simply noticing our experience without judgment.
-While studying gazing inwards we will still converse, the difference is that you will be sharing from a place of deeper presence and awareness.
+This creates a quality of conversation that draws from a much deeper place of awareness.

 From this place of curiosity and expanded awareness, there will be invitations to do “little experiments in mindfulness.”
 The experiments will help us deepen into the unconscious and can illuminate treasure troves of hidden core beliefs, memories, and feelings.
 These trailheads can help light up old neural pathways and allow for new or “missing experiences.”